 The difference between flatness and levelness is illustrated in Figure 3.1.

 Kevin Dare, Managing Director of CoGri USA Ltd and a member of the Concrete Society’s Technical Report 34 working group on floor surface regularity puts forward some important views on producing the best floor surfaces.

 “Floor flatness has a significant impact on the efficiency, performance and safety of materials handling equipment especially fork lift trucks.
 The Concrete Society’s Technical Report (TR34) first published in 1988 and now on its 4th edition was a pioneering step and indeed today contains the principal standards used to determine floor flatness in warehouses.”

 Floors in very narrow aisle racking systems are used by materials handling equipment that run on defined movement floors in fixed pathways between the racking.

 The floors are measured with CoGri Profileographs of slightly differing configurations

 A high standard of floor flatness is an essential requirement for the safe and efficient operation of a narrow aisle forklift truck.

 Free Movement Surveys are carried out in any area where MHE traffic is free to move randomly in any direction such as transfer aisles or block stacking and wide aisle areas.

-When assessing surface regularity in FM areas it is not possible to survey an infinite number of points, therefore a representative sample of the floor is surveyed on a 3 meter grid.
+When assessing surface regularity in FM areas it is not possible to survey an infinite number of traffic paths, therefore a representative sample of the floor is surveyed on a 3-meter grid.